Regulation

 • SÜG (security-sensitive positions)

-• Private-law reliability screening (voluntary, for positions of trust)
+• Private-law reliability check (voluntary, for positions of trust)

 Criterion